 Check out the Temple University Academic Calendar.

-Summer New Graduate Student Orientation will be Tuesday, August 21, 2018.
+Summer New Graduate Student Orientation will be held in August 2019.
 More details to come.

 Red paragraph text Red paragraph text Red paragraph textRed paragraph textRed paragraph textRed paragraph text Red paragraph textRed paragraph textRed paragraph textRed paragraph textRed paragraph text